jaerrib/image2sound/README.md

 *NOTE: Large image files no longer automatically result in large audio files as the user can specify a target track length and sane defaults are applied when this is not specified.*

 ## Requirements
+- argparse
+- halo
+- math
+- mutagen
+- numpy
 - PIL
-- numpy
 - wavio
-- argparse
-- math

 ## To run
 Simply running `python3 main.py` will generate audio using the test image and default settings.